Dynamic Reconfiguration of Mission Parameters in Underwater Human-Robot Collaboration: Experimental Results

 \subsection{Performance Evaluation on Real-World Data}

 We used an underwater drone (OpenROV 2.8 \cite{OpenROV}) for our experiments in a closed-water (swimming pool) scenario.
 Sequences of hand gestures pertaining to different types of instructions are performed by three participants.
-In addition, synthetic test-data is generated by augmenting different combinations of the recorded gesture-sequences.
+In addition, synthetic test data is generated by augmenting different combinations of the recorded gesture sequences.

-The test data is used to evaluate the performance our framework, as demonstrated in Fig. \ref{uw}.
-There are a total of $30$ sets of images-sequences in the test set (each image is $640\times480\times3$).
-Additional $20$ sets of test-data are collected on land to inspect the performance in noise-free visual conditions.
+The test data is used to evaluate the performance of our framework, as demonstrated in Fig. \ref{uw}.
+There are a total of $30$ sets of image sequences in the test set (each image is $640\times480\times3$).
+An additional $20$ sets of test data are collected on land to inspect the performance in noise-free visual conditions.
 Table \ref{comp} summarizes the performance of our framework for both classes of test data.
-We find that the overall accuracy of the framework mostly depends on region selection; that is, once the hand gestures are correctly segmented out, gesture recognition and gesture-to-instruction mapping are mostly accurate.
+We find that the overall accuracy of the framework mostly depends on region selection; that is, once the hand gestures are correctly segmented out, gesture recognition and gesture-to-instruction mapping demonstrate a high-degree of accuracy.
 As demonstrated by the bottom row of Table \ref{comp}, our framework successfully decoded all instructions from the noise-free terrestrial data even though gesture recognition accuracy was not perfect (\textit{i.e.}, $0.945$).
-This is due to the robust FSM-based gesture-to-instruction mapping that ensures the following transition rules: \begin{itemize} \item State-transitions are activated only if the corresponding gesture-tokens are detected for $15$ consecutive frames. \item There are no transition rules (to other states) for incorrect gesture-tokens. \end{itemize}
+This is due to the robust FSM-based gesture-to-instruction mapping that ensures the following transition rules: \begin{itemize} \item State transitions are activated only if the corresponding gesture tokens are detected for $15$ consecutive frames. \item There are no transition rules (to other states) for incorrect gesture tokens. \end{itemize}

 Consequently, an incorrect recognition has to happen $15$ consecutive frames to generate an incorrect instruction, which is highly unlikely.
 However, in challenging visual conditions, region selection often fails to segment out the hand gestures correctly, which causes the overall process to fail.
-As the first row of Table \ref{comp} suggests, our framework fails in $6$ test cases out of $30$; we inspected the failed cases and found the following issues:
+As the first row of Table \ref{comp} suggests, our framework fails in $6$ test cases out of $30$.
+We inspected the failed cases and found the following issues: